 While WebP conversion is usually straightforward, there are some edge cases you should know about.
 Transparent PNGs sometimes produce unexpected results when converted to JPEG (which doesn't support transparency) - the alpha channel gets composited against a black background.
 Our converter handles this by compositing against white when the output format is JPEG.
 If you need transparency, stick with WebP or PNG output.

 Another common issue involves EXIF data.
 Most browser-based converters (including ours) strip EXIF metadata during conversion because the Canvas API doesn't preserve it.
-If you need to retain EXIF data (camera settings, GPS coordinates, copyright info), you'll need a server-side solution like sharp or exif-reader on npm.
-For a comprehensive understanding of the Canvas security model and why EXIF stripping occurs, see this Stack Overflow discussion on canvas image handling.
+If you retain EXIF data (camera settings, GPS coordinates, copyright info), you'll need a server-side solution like sharp or exif-reader on npm.
+For a understanding of the Canvas security model and why EXIF stripping occurs, see this Stack Overflow discussion on canvas image handling.

-Advanced Techniques: Responsive Images with WebP
+Advanced Techniques Responsive Images with WebP

 Converting to WebP is just the first step.
 For maximum performance, you should serve WebP images using the <picture> element with JPEG/PNG fallbacks.
 This ensures compatibility with the rare browser that doesn't support WebP while delivering optimal images to the 97%+ that do.
 Here's the recommended pattern: